 Pacifiers are made of different materials.
 The two most common and safest materials are silicone and natural rubber.
 You won’t regret buying any of those.

-But between the two, we find silicone pacifiers to be a tad better than natural rubber ones.
+But between the two, we find silicone pacifiers to be a tad better than natural rubber pacifiers.
 Silicone can keep its shape, meaning it doesn’t expand or shrink.